KEEZDAO/KEEZ-Protocol-Documentation/docs/Guide/step-02.md

 :::

 #### 1 - Enter a members Universal Profile address into the text box.
-#### 2 - Uses the checkboxes to choose key permissions for the member being added
+#### 2 - Use the checkboxes to choose key permissions for the member being added
 #### 3 - Click the <u>Add Member</u> button next to the text box to add the member.

 Example of adding your first member: